Replacing Yaesu FT857 IF filters

 Recently my Yaesu FT857 became deaf.
 It turned out that the plastic enclosure of the FT857 filters over time consensated moisture which ruined the filters.
 In this post I’ll show you how I replaced the filters and brought the radio back to life.

 I own a Yaesu FT857 for some years now.
 I haven’t used the radio much.
 A few weeks ago I wanted to do some tests with a new antenna, but when I took the radio out of the box and connected it to the antenna it felt pretty deaf and all I heard where static crashes.
 Even after disconnecting the antenna the “static” crashes remained.
 So obviously something was wrong.

 I was a bit surprised, because so far the radio spent most of it’s life in the OEM’s box.

-The pictures above shows the “sweat beats” and cristals formed on the filter’s plastic enclosure.
+The pictures above shows the “sweat beats” and crystals formed on the filter’s plastic enclosure.

-Fortunately, replacement filters are inexpensive (less than 10€) and commonly available from large eletronics distributers or ebay.
+Fortunately, replacement filters are inexpensive (less than 10€) and commonly available from large electronics distributors or ebay.

 I decided to replace the three TOKO filters with pin compatible filters from Murata.

 - CF5: TOKO A55HL -> Murata LTM455HW